PenguLoader/PenguLoader/README.md

 // content of my-data.txt in string
 ```

-> With `?raw`, your text files must be saved with UTF8 encoding.
+> With `?raw`, your text files must be saved in UTF8 encoding.

 ### Theme the League Client

-Inject custom CSS to override default League's style.
+Adding custom CSS helps you to override default the League style.

-From your plugin entry, use import to add:
+From your plugin entry, use `import` to add it:

 ```js
 import './theme.css';
 ```

-This line will inject CSS code from `theme.css` next to your `index.js`.
+This line will append a link tag to body pointing to `theme.css` next to your `index.js`.

 To use remote theme, e.g from `https://example.com/theme.css`: